Mammad900/Auto-AutoRun/README.md

 - Only the actions of the selected version can be seen
 - They appear below the node actions (a bit lower in position)
-- Middle-click does not work with it (although it is implemented)

 ## How to use it inside a CD or DVD

-NOTE: Step 3 does not have any effect if you're not using a CD/DVD.
+NOTE: Step 4 does not have any effect if you're not using a CD/DVD.

 1. Download Auto-AutoRun executable (`Auto-AutoRun.exe`) from the [releases](https://github.com/Mammad900/Auto-AutoRun/releases) page and copy it to the root of the CD/DVD with the name `autorun.exe`
 2. Download `MarkdownSharp.dll` from the [releases](https://github.com/Mammad900/Auto-AutoRun/releases) page and copy it to the root of the CD/DVD with the name `MarkdownSharp.dll`